Stew Smith's Fitness Articles

 High Blood Sugar and Diabetes

 I received several emails about helping the reader repair their diet.
-There is a diet plan link I refer people to at www.stewsmith.com/linkpages/dietplan.htm with a motivating and humorous picture as well as a free downloadable sample week of diet information.
-I also have a newer plan callled the Summer Lean Down Plan that is very effective.
-However, you should visit a registered dietician if you are severely overweight or pre-diabetic.
+There is a diet plan link I refer people to at Diet Plan motivating and humorous picture as well as a free downloadable sample week of diet information.
+I also have a newer plan called the Food Plan.
+However, you should visit a registered dietician if you are severely overweight or pre-diabetic as many of these foods may not be the right choice for you.

 Pre-diabetic refers to Type II diabetes and usually occurs in older and/or obese people who do not have to have a family history of diabetes.
 80% of type II diabetics are overweight.
-This type of diabetes can be prevented or significantly delayed by watching processed sugar intake and regular daily exercise.
+This type of diabetes can be prevented or significantly delayed by watching processed sugar intake, add fiber foods, and regular daily exercise.

 This week’s question is related to the above paragraphs.
 The former Army soldier writes, “My doctor says my blood sugar is too high and I have tried exercise, a no carbohydrate diet, and am having trouble keeping my blood sugar and my weight down.”